gcrsaldanha/codeflix/README.md

 ## Business questions
-- [ ] Should I be able to change a category that is not active?
+- [ ] Should I be able to change a `Category` that is not active?
+- [ ] Should we allow the id to be provided when creating a `Category`?
+  - [ ] If so, should we validate it? uuid
+- [ ] Confirm CategoryCreation logic usecase vs entity (should usecase create an inactive category?)

 ## Technical questions